commonhaus/foundation/bylaws/8-indemnification-dissolution.md

 > The council can choose to extend this coverage to staff and committee members if they decide it’s appropriate.

 **Standard of Conduct.**

-This indemnification extends to all reasonable expenses (including attorneys’ fees), judgments, fines, and other amounts paid in settlement by the person in connection with the action, so long as the person:
+This indemnification extends to all reasonable expenses (like legal fees), judgments, fines, and settlement amounts that a person may have to pay in connection with a legal action, so long as the person:

 1. acted in good faith and in a manner they reasonably believed to be consistent with the best interests of the Foundation, and
 2. had no reason to believe their conduct was unlawful, in the case of criminal matters.